Finding and applying for apprenticeships

 - There are no fixed deadlines for apprenticeship applications – vacancies appear throughout the year.
 However, many vacancies are advertised in the Autumn or the Spring for a Summer start, so it is worth starting early.

 - The application process will vary depending on the employer – smaller organisations may have less formal processes than large ones.
 You will have to complete an application form or submit a CV, and you may have to do some online tests and even have an online or phone interview before any face-to-face interviews or other assessments.

 - Once you spot an opportunity, apply as soon as possible just in case the employer shuts down their recruitment once they have enough applicants.

 - Applying for an apprenticeship is very similar to applying for a job, but you will need to demonstrate that you’re prepared to study alongside your job.

 - Entry for some apprenticeships is very competitive so make sure you submit a good quality application and ‘sell yourself’.
 It should show your enthusiasm for the role and explain why you are suitable.
 Write it carefully and get someone to check it through.

-- A few well-targeted applications may be better than lots of mediocre ones.
+- A few well-targeted applications may be better than lots of 'scatter gun' applications.

 - When you get an interview, make sure that you’re prepared – research the employer, think about the kinds of questions you may be asked and what answers to give, and make a list of anything you want to find out.